Fischetti22/CSCE580_IntroAI/Quiz3/Quiz3_Answers.md

 3. **Result**: Arc consistency significantly reduces the search space before any **backtracking search** is needed

-**Simplified Solution after Arc Consistency:**
-- F = 1 (only possible value for thousands carry)
-- O = 5, R = 0 or O = 6, R = 2, etc. (limited options from O + O = R mod 10)
-- Further constraint propagation leads to unique solution: T=7, W=3, O=4, F=1, U=6, R=8
+**After AC-3 domain reduction:**
+- F must be 1 (because max carry from hundreds place is 1)
+- From O + O = R (mod 10), trying O=4 gives R=8, carry=0; O=5 gives R=0, carry=1, etc.
+- Working through the constraints manually:
+  - If O=4, then 2*O=8=R, C1=0; 2*W+0=U(mod10); 2*T+C2=4(mod10), need C3=1=F
-- Verification: 734 + 734 = 1468 ✓
+  - Turns out T=7, W=3, O=4 works: 734 + 734 = 1468 ✓

 ---

-## Summary & Reflection
+## Summary

-This quiz demonstrates a comprehensive understanding of AI problem-solving principles from CSCE 580:

-**Search Algorithms:**
-- **Admissible heuristics** are foundational to optimal search (A*), ensuring solutions never overestimate true cost
-- **BFS** guarantees optimal solutions for unweighted problems through level-by-level exploration
-- **DFS** trades optimality for memory efficiency with depth-first exploration
-- Both uninformed strategies successfully solved the Missionaries & Cannibals problem with verified correctness

-**Constraint Satisfaction Problems:**
-- CSP formulation requires clear identification of **variables**, **domains**, and **constraints**
-- **Arc consistency (AC-3)** provides powerful constraint propagation that reduces search space before any backtracking
-- Non-search methods like node and arc consistency can dramatically simplify problems

-**Key Takeaway:** The integration of search strategies with constraint reasoning techniques forms a complete toolkit for AI problem-solving, applicable to planning, scheduling, resource allocation, and cryptarithmetic puzzles.

-**All code implementations are functional, tested, and verified against 6 comprehensive test cases.**
+This quiz covered search algorithms (admissible heuristics, BFS vs DFS) and constraint satisfaction (CSP formulation, arc consistency).

+For the missionaries & cannibals problem, BFS gave optimal solutions and DFS matched it in these test cases (though DFS doesn’t always guarantee shortest path).
+For the TWO+TWO=FOUR cryptarithmetic puzzle, framing it as a CSP and applying AC-3 narrowed down the domains quite a bit before needing a full search.

+Overall, the combination of informed/uninformed search plus constraint reasoning seems like a pretty versatile approach for different AI problem types.